peec/laravel-aws/README.md

 - AWS Cloudfront created for you to use.
 Env variable `CDN` refers to the CDN address, just use it right away for your assets.

+#### Optional

+Optional things that can easily be configured ( Take a look at the Q / A section ).

+- AWS SNS to send SMS via AWS SNS.
+- AWS SES to send emails.